First Nations Wildfire Evacuation Partnership

 Dr. Douglas Yearwood

-Postdoctoral Fellow, Earth & Atmospheric Sciences University of Alberta
+Postdoctoral Fellow, Earth & Atmospheric Sciences, University of Alberta

 Dr. Tara McGee

-Professor, Department of Earth and Atmospheric Sciences
+Professor, Earth and Atmospheric Sciences, University of Alberta

 First Nation Community Wildfire Preparedness in BC